nealstewart/backbone.validations/README.markdown

-This is a work in progress.

-You use Backbone.Validations like so ...
+So what if you could validate your Backbone Models like this:

     var AwesomeModel = Backbone.Model.extend({
       validate : {
+        "name" : {
+          presence : true,
-        "awesome" : { presence : true }
+          length : {
+            min : 3,
+            max : 150
           }
+        }
+      }
     });

+Now you can.

 Just like before, validations don't get run until you start setting attributes.